Minitruck Options Part 2

 Minitruck-Options-Article-Two-PHOTO-1.-4-speed-Hi-Jet-from-Japan

 Things were simpler back then.
 But not necessarily better.
-For a quick outline of the generational changes in minitrucks, have a look on our main site here.
+For a quick outline of the generational changes in minitrucks, as well as more detailed specs on the newer minitrucks (starting late ’80, basically) check out our Kei trucks page.

 Hi-Jet trucks started to get optional five speeds in the 1980s and by the early 1990s (with the eighth generation) all manual Hi-Jets were 5-speed.
 Automatic transmissions became optional in the late 80s.
 Most other kei trucks followed the same transmission options around the same time.